HamidAkhtar00/js_task/README.md

 - *Q5:* Operator (use post and pre increment + triple equal and doubles)
 - Try all types of function with different scenarios
-- *Q7:* Differentiate Rest, Spread and De_structure with different scenarios
+- *Q7:* Differentiate Rest, Spread and De_structure with different scenarios.
 - *Q8:* Hit ``three end points`` with async `await`, promise, callback and fetch.